Spain's holy parades thrive despite falling faith

 Similar Christian commemorations of the death of Jesus are common throughout Spain and Latin America.

-But nowhere is the fervor as intense as in Seville, a city of 700,000 in the Andalusia region of southern Spain.
+But nowhere is the fervour as intense as in Seville, a city of 700,000 in the Andalusia region of southern Spain.

 And the crowds of both onlookers and participants have been growing despite a decline in Catholicism that has led to fewer than half of Spaniards attending church regularly.
 Some 72 percent described themselves as Catholic in a 2011 survey compared to 82 percent a decade earlier.